mkmckenzie/holiday-trees/README.md

 ## Pull Request Requirements:
 1. Your parent container must be square
 2. You must have added something new and unique to your tree
-3. You must add your name or initials to the name box
+3. You must add your name or initials to the name box!

 _Please add these requirements in a list in your pull request comment, as shown in the example below:_